-Structure -: Anything constructed or erected on the ground, or that requires location on the ground, or is attached to something having a location on or in the ground.
-"Structure" does not include fences, or walls used as fences, 7 feet or less than six feet in height, or plant materials.
+Structure: Anything constructed or erected on the ground, or that requires location on the ground, or is attached to something having a location on or in the ground.
+"Structure" does not include fences, or walls used as fences, 7 feet or less in height, or plant materials.